eth-events/readthedocs/elastic/tutorials/query.rst

 different types of events, ``Approval`` and ``Transfer``.

-    *Note*: the feature of filtering by arguments and cleartext names of events is unique to eth.events and it's most outstanding feature.
+    *Note*: the feature of filtering by arguments and cleartext names of events is unique to anyblock.tools and it's most outstanding feature.
     When using the usual ``web3`` interface, an event and it's values are encoded in a 64 byte hexstring.
 To decode the event to a human readable and easy to filter representation, the hexstring has to be decoded with the help of the ABI of the events contract.

-    In eth.events, the events are already decoded and indexed for you!
+    In anyblock.tools, the events are already decoded and indexed for you!

 The DAI contract is following the `ERC20 token standard <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md>`__.